apache/activemq-artemis/docs/user-manual/en/address-settings.md

 For example, if you used the `match` string `queue.#` the settings would be applied to all addresses which start with `queue.`

+If more than one `address-setting` would match a given queue, the winner is selected based on how specific the match is.
+A match on the any-words delimiter (`#`) is considered less specific than a match without it.
+A match with a single word delimiter `*` is less specific than a match on an exact queue name.

 The meaning of the specific settings are explained fully throughout the user manual, however here is a brief description with a link to the appropriate chapter if available.